dhinojosa/scala-implicits-katacoda/01_scala_implicit_values/step3.md

-The compiler will gripe at compile time if there are two implicit bindings of the same type.
-It's worth noting that what Scala doing are compile time tricks for implicit.
+The compiler gripes at compile time if there are two implicit bindings of the same type.
+It's worth noting that what Scala doing is compile-time tricks for `implicit`.
 One strategy is to wrap a value in a type to avoid conflict.
-The following is the result of what happens when bind two values of the same type.
-Notice that both `rate` and `age` are both type of `Int`
+The following is the result of what happens when binding two values of the same type.
+Notice that both `rate` and `age` are both types of `Int`.

 <pre class="file" data-filename="src/MyApp.scala" data-target="replace">